Who Was Anwar el-Sadat?

-Born on December 25, 1918, in Mit Ab al-Kawm, Egypt, Anwar el-Sadat served in the military before helping to overthrow his country's monarchy in the early 1950s.
-He served as vice president before becoming president in 1970.
-Though his country faced internal economic instability, Sadat would later earn the 1978 Nobel Peace Prize for entering into peace agreements with Israel.
-He was assassinated soon after, on October 6, 1981, in Cairo, Egypt, by Muslim extremists.
+Anwar el-Sadat was an Egyptian politician who served in the military before helping to overthrow his country's monarchy in the early 1950s.
+He served as vice president and later became president in 1970.
+Though his country faced internal economic instability, Sadat earned the 1978 Nobel Peace Prize for entering into peace agreements with Israel.
+He was assassinated soon after on October 6, 1981, in Cairo, Egypt, by Muslim extremists.

 Born into a family of 13 children on December 25, 1918, in Mit Ab al-Kawm, Al-Minufiyyah governorate, Egypt, Anwar el-Sadat grew up in an Egypt under British control.
 In 1936, the British created a military school in Egypt, and Sadat was among the first of its students.
 When he graduated from the academy, Sadat received a government post, where he met Gamal Abdel Nasser, who would one day rule Egypt.
 The pair bonded and formed a revolutionary group designed to overthrow British rule and expel the British from Egypt.

 Imprisonment and Coups

 Before the group could succeed, the British arrested and jailed Sadat in 1942, but he escaped two years later.
 In 1946, Sadat was again arrested, this time after being implicated in the assassination of pro-British minister Amin 'Uthman.
 Imprisoned until 1948, when he was acquitted, upon release Sadat joined Nasser's Free Officers organization and was involved in the group's armed uprising against the Egyptian monarchy in 1952.
 Four years later, he supported Nasser's rise to the presidency.